lb0o/website/content/en/docs/guides/applications.md

 ## Managed NATS Messaging
 NATS is an open-source, simple, secure and high performance messaging system.
 It provides data layer for cloud native applications, IoT messaging, and microservices architectures.

-## Managed Kubernetes

-Managed Kubernetes is a service that allows you to create full-featured Kubernetes clusters on demand, right out of the box, with just the click of a button.
-For each cluster, a separate managed control-plane and virtual compute nodes are created.

-In the future, there will be added functionality for automatically collecting metrics and logs from users clusters into a common Monitoring Stack.
-To implement this service, the development of the Kubefarm project will be used.

-> This set of services is enough to run almost any modern application.

 ## Managed VPN Service